na-Itms/0ad-gdd/book/gameplay/main/vision.md

     player's starting Territory can also be surrounded by attrition borders to reduce early rushes.
--   **Real World Map Realism** - Random Maps based upon geographical regions where the civilisations of the ancient world lived and 'died'.
+-   **Real World Map Realism** - Random Maps based upon geographical regions where the civilizations of the ancient world lived and 'died'.
 These will be generated with biome specific-to-location features that replicate (as best we have researched) the look and feel of the world as it existed 2,000 years ago.
 This provides for